mchalapuk/hyper-text-slider/doc/class-names.md

  2. **option groups** - that adds many option classes to the slider during upgrade.

 Presence of each option class is checked by the slider in one of two ways:
- 1. **checked once** - class name should be set in client HTML, slider will check for it only once during upgrade, adding/removing class after upgrade make no effect,
+ 1. <a href='#checked-once' id='checked-once'>**checked once**</a> - class name should be set
+   in client HTML, slider will check for it only once during upgrade, adding/removing class after upgrade make no effect,
+ 2. <a href='#checked-continuously' id='checked-continuously'>**checked continuously**</a> -
- 2. **checked continuously** - class name may be added/removed at any time, slider will check if it is set every time a decission connected with this class is made.
+   class name may be added/removed at any time, slider will check if it is set every time a decission connected with this class is made.

 ### Summary